ctyeh0625/restaurant-project/README.md

 # Resturant List

-Resturant List via Express.js.
+Resturant List is an application based on Node.js, Express.
 You're able to search your favorite resturants.
 The list also provides useful information form basic information to contact.

 ## Prerequisites